 - Subramaniam Pennathur, MD, Chief, Division of Nephrology

 We are committed to providing comprehensive and personalized care for our patients with kidney disease.
 We have several specialized clinics to treat patients including our Chronic Kidney Disease Clinic, Geriatric Kidney Disease Clinic, Glomerular Diseases Clinic, and Stone Prevention Clinic.
 We have established state-of-the-art outpatient and inpatient dialysis programs, and a Dialysis and Vascular Access Service.
 We work hand-in-hand with the U-M Transplant Center in cases where a patient has end-stage kidney failure, with the goal of avoiding or eliminating the need for dialysis.
 Learn more.

 The Division of Nephrology is actively involved in a wide range of research areas and is recognized as having research programs that are at the forefront of science.
-Many of our faculty members conduct research with the Kidney Epidemiology and Cost Center, George M. O'Brien Michigan Kidney Translational Core Center, Center for Integrative Research in Critical Care, Institute for Healthcare Policy & Innovation, United States Renal Data System, and Arbor Research Collaborative for Health; with several faculty members serving in leadership roles.
-In the 2021, our division received over $20 million in federal, industry, and foundation funding to support our research activities.
+Many of our faculty members conduct research with the U-M Kidney Epidemiology and Cost Center, George M. O'Brien Michigan Kidney Translational Core Center, Max Harry Weil Institute for Critical Care Research and Innovation, Institute for Healthcare Policy & Innovation, and Arbor Research Collaborative for Health; with several faculty members serving in leadership roles.
+In 2021, our division received over $20 million in federal, industry, and foundation funding to support our research activities.
 Learn more.